dupunkto/oblikvo/README.md

 entities to be 2D planes that are always oriented towards the player, similar to enemies in retro games and dropped items in Minecraft.

 There should be as much feedback on player actions as possible.
 Think FOV changes while walking, head bobbing, visual knockback when firing a gun, red vignette when health is low, camera effects when being hit.
 This makes the player feel more in control over the game.
 It also helps immerse the player in the game (I think).
 And it looks cool too.

 Another cool idea is that there would be no UI.
 It would be part of the environment.
-Think healthbars on your gun, enemy health overlayed in a gradient over their sprite, ammo stats scrolling over the walls.
+Think health bars on your gun, enemy health overlaid in a gradient over their sprite, ammo stats scrolling over the walls.
 (This is surprising too?)